awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-create-labeling-job-console.md

   Note: You cannot use the Mechanical Turk workforce for 3D point cloud or video frame labeling jobs\.
 + If you are using a custom labeling workflow, you must save a worker task template in Amazon S3 and provide an Amazon S3 URI for that template\.
 For more information, see [Step 2: Creating your custom labeling task template](sms-custom-templates-step2.md)\.
-+ \(Optional\) An AWS KMS key ARN if you want Amazon SageMaker to encrypt the output of your labeling job using your own AWS KMS encryption key instead of the default Amazon S3 service key\.
++ \(Optional\) An AWS KMS key ARN if you want SageMaker to encrypt the output of your labeling job using your own AWS KMS encryption key instead of the default Amazon S3 service key\.
 + \(Optional\) Existing labels for the dataset you use for your labeling job\.
 Use this option if you want workers to adjust, or approve and reject labels\.

 **Important**
 Your work team, input manifest file, output bucket, and other resources in Amazon S3 must be in the same AWS Region you use to create your labeling job\.

-When you create a labeling job using the Amazon SageMaker console, you add worker instructions and labels to the worker UI that Ground Truth provides\.
+When you create a labeling job using the SageMaker console, you add worker instructions and labels to the worker UI that Ground Truth provides\.
 You can preview and interact with the worker UI while creating your labeling job in the console\.
 You can also see a preview of the worker UI on your [built\-in task type page](https://docs.aws.amazon.com/sagemaker/latest/dg/sms-task-types.html)\.

 **To create a labeling job \(console\)**

-1. Sign in to the Amazon SageMaker console at [https://console.aws.amazon.com/sagemaker/groundtruth](https://console.aws.amazon.com/sagemaker/groundtruth)\.
+1. Sign in to the SageMaker console at [https://console.aws.amazon.com/sagemaker/groundtruth](https://console.aws.amazon.com/sagemaker/groundtruth)\.

 1. In the left navigation pane, choose **Labeling jobs**\.